BlockchainCommons/developer-web-site/_pages/ur-keys.md

 of standards for key material that could otherwise result in it becoming effectively unsuable if a user has no idea what it is.

-## Why Use URs Instead of Envelopes?

-Classics URs are a legacy technology, with [Gordian Envelopes](/envelope/) being preferred.
+_Please note that classics URs are a legacy technology, with [Gordian Envelopes](/envelope/) being preferred.
 This is because URs can only hold bare content, while Envelopes can not only hold multiple bits of data but also metadata about the contents of an Envelope.
-This multiplies the self-descriptive properties of URs.
+This multiplies the self-descriptive properties of URs._

-URs are still a part of Envelopes, because Envelopes can be stored as `ur:envelope`.
-However, you might also choose to use URs for other data types, such as the seeds in these examples for purposes of simplicity or because you're working on a constrained devices.

-In other situations, however, we instead suggest Gordian Envelope.

 ## Key Material: [crypto-seed](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed)